FelixKrueger/BabrahamLinkON/run_VkSk-Seq_pipeline.md

 to deduplicate V-alignments.
 The J-read sequences in the `*bait_side.txt` files look like this:

 > TAGACTG:CGTCCACGGGAATGTGTAAA (7N Barcode : 20bp J downstream sequence)

+The output of the deduplication procedure is written to a new BAM file ending in `.unique_V.bam`.